 I judge it a victory for the legal process that no one answered the exhausted, exasperated plea of a spectator who responded to the umpteenth outburst by defendant Charles Julius Guiteau (pronounced “Gitto”, above) by begging, “Just shoot him, now.”
 There is no doubt Charles was funny in the head.
-But if he had murdered some random schmuck on the street and been locked safely away in an insane asylum, where he could die quietly of tuberculous like most of the 19th century mentally ill, then with time he would have been considered “ha, ha” funny.
+But if he had murdered some random schmuck on the street , he would have been locked safely away in an insane asylum, where he could die quietly of tuberculous like most of the 19th century mentally ill.
+If that had happened, then with time he would have been considered “ha, ha” funny.
 As it was the children who grew up with Charles noted his “offensive egotism”, thirty years before he shot President James Garfield in the back.
 Because of that murder, Charles was not, as Sarah Vowell suggested, “the funniest man in American History”.
 But he still comes close.

 Just after nine on 2 July, 1881, as he got out of the cab in front of the Baltimore and Potomac railroad station (above), his ex-girl friend, Pauline Smolens, asked, “What are you plotting now, Charles dear?”
 He was plotting to gun down President Garfield inside the station.
 But her asking the question raises the question why Miss Smolens got in a carriage with dear Charles after showing the common sense to break up with this lunatic exhibitionist.
 Fifteen years earlier Charles' long suffering wife Anne Bunn had divorced him only after he re-gifted her the syphilis he had received from one of the prostitutes he frequented.
 The judge who granted Anne's divorce ordered Charles to never marry again.
 Legally the judge couldn't do that, but that was the effect Charles Guiteau eventually had on everybody who knew him - they were all driven to extremes.